keresztenymarcell/workbook/docs/module_advanced_enterprise_java.md

 Object-Relational Mapping (ORM) is a technique that lets you query and manipulate data from a database using an object-oriented paradigm.
 When talking about ORM, most people are referring to a library that implements the Object-Relational Mapping technique, hence the phrase "an ORM".

 An ORM library is a completely ordinary library written in your language of choice that encapsulates the code needed to manipulate the data, so you don't use SQL anymore; you interact directly with an object in the same language you're using.
 #### What is the difference between JDBC and JPA?
 Which are the advantages and disadvantages of each?
 Give a general overview.
+-Mentor help

 1. JDBC:
     - JDBC is a programming-level interface for Java applications that communicate with a database.
 An application uses this API to communicate with a JDBC manager.
 It's the common API that our application code uses to communicate with the database.
 Beyond the API is the vendor-supplied, JDBC-compliant driver for the database we're using.
 2. JPA: